Combine Niacinamide + Vitamin C – Yes You Can

 This blog looks at two popular ingredients, Vitamin C and Niacinamide (Vitamin B or Niacin), which offer a host of potential complementary benefits,/ from helping relieve redness and irritation to brightening and improving your skin texture.

-My view is yes, you can use products that contain Vitamin C with others that contain Niacinamide in your skin care routine, in fact you most definitely should.
+My view is yes, you can use products that contain Vitamin C with Niacinamide in your skin care routine, in fact you most definitely should.

-It is important to note that while both ingredients target similar various indications of ageing, they have slightly different mechanisms of working, so you're addressing the specific skin concern from different angles.
-For example, in the case of skin brightening, using both creates a positive interaction because they're working in different ways to achieve this benefit.
+It is important to note that while both ingredients target similar various signs of ageing, they have slightly different mechanisms of operating, so you will be tackling the same specific skin concern from different angles.
+For example, in the case of skin brightening, using both creates a positive interaction because they're working together in different ways to achieve this benefit.
 Vitamin C works by inhibiting the pigment producing enzyme tyrosinase, while Niacinamide is indicated to prevent the transmission of pigment within cells.
 So, there is no doubling up or cancelling out.

-What can Vitamin C and Niacinamide (Vitamin B) do for your skin?
+What can Niacinamide (Vitamin B) and Vitamin C do for your skin?

-Now we have established it is safe to use both ingredients, lets recap their actual benefits for your skin.
+Now we have established it is safe to use Niacinamide with Vitamin C, lets recap their actual benefits for your skin.

 Niacinamide is a form of Vitamin B3, also offers several potential skin benefits when applied directly to the skin, including: